kanjieater/Smart-Japanese-Kindle-Highlights/readme.md

 - gmcmanus: Your English kindle highlighting add-on helped inspire this add-on &amp; I was able to re-use a portion of that code

 <b> Update History </b>

-- 2/13/2021 - Initial Release!
+2/13/2021 - Initial Release!

-- 2/14/2021 - Bug fix on importing the add-on.
+2/14/2021 - Bug fix on importing the add-on.
 Added a dialog so feedback of the highlight scanning starting is immediate (otherwise if you have hundreds of highlights it might look like it's not working).
+2/20/2021 - Better error handling for bad configuration.
+The add-on will now tell you (instead of throwing an error) when something goes wrong with file paths, Note Types, and missing fields
+2/20/2021 - Updated again to fix issues with parsing for some users 3/11/2021 - Add-on now ignores buggy highlights that are duplicates (same source and vocab) or if the highlight is blank.
+The add-on now creates cards in chronological order.
 <b>Support</b>

+If you have an issue, join the discord &amp; post in #tech-support:
+<a href="https://discord.com/invite/agbwB4p" rel="nofollow">https://discord.com/invite/agbwB4p</a>

 If you find my tools useful please consider supporting via Patreon.
 I have spent countless hours to make these useful for not only myself but other's as well and am now offering them completely 100% free.